noscripter/amok/man/amok.1.md

 ## ENVIRONMENT

-* `CHROME_BIN`
-:   Path to a chrome executable used when opening chrome.

-* `CHROME_FLAGS`
-:   List of command line options used when opening chrome.

-* `CHROMIUM_BIN`
+* `BROWSER`
-:   Path to a chromium executable used when opening chromium.
+:   Path to the default browser executable to use when no browser name or executable path is given to the _BROWSER_ option.

-* `CHROMIUM_FLAGS`
+* `BROWSER_FLAGS`
-:   List of command line options used when opening chromium.
+:   List of command line options used when spawning a browser.

 ## EXAMPLES

 Connect to an existing browser page with a matching url

 ```sh
 $ amok http://localhost:4000
 ```